saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Functions in an interface need not have a body.
 - The `open` keyword is not required on function declarations in an interface.
 This is because all properties and functions you add to an interfacemust be open implicitly, since they would serve no purpose otherwise.
 An interface outlines the `what`, and the `how` must be provided in the classes that implement it.

 ### Interface
+- Declared using `interface` keyword.
+- Very similar to abstract class, but they cannot have state (ie only **abstract property** allowed).
+- A class cannot inherit from more than one base class.
+- The above is called **single inheritance model**.
+- An interface cannot specify a constructor.
+- A class can inherit from one base class and multiple interfaces.
 - Interface is similar to abstract classes but they dont have a state(properties), they only have (abstract)methods.
 - Methods in interface are abstract by default.
 - Abstract methods in interface don't require "abstract" keyword unlike abstract classes.
 - kotlin/Java support multiple inheritance ONLY for interfaces and not for classes.
-- In Java we extend a class and implement an interface.
+- In Java we `extend` a class and `implement` an interface.
 - From Java 8 onwards interface can have defined methods, this allows to change interface without breaking code.

 ```kotlin
 fun main() {